Coherent regime of Kapitza-Dirac effect with electrons

 The data measured in the coherent interaction regime are shown in Fig. 3a.
 We observe that after the initial increase, the populations of the individual diffraction peaks with $n\neq0$ start to oscillate.
 These coherent oscillations have not been observed in previous Kapitza-Dirac experiments with electrons \cite{Freimund2001} but were observed in the Kapitza-Dirac scattering of atoms \cite{Gould1986}.
 The weaker interaction strength for the same pulse energy compared to Fig. 2a arises from the different pulse durations used in the two measurement sets.
 The experimental data are compared with the numerical simulations shown in Fig. 3b.
 In Fig. 3c we plot the measured (points) and calculated (dashed curves) electron scattering patterns for different values of the maximum coupling constant $\beta_{\text{max}}=0, 1.61, 2.58, 3.55 \text{ and }4.52$.
 The coherent oscillations of the populations of individual diffraction peaks are shown in Fig. 3d (points correspond to experimental data, dashed curves to numerical calculations).

 We show that it is possible to observe the coherent diffraction regime of electron scattering with an optical standing wave in vacuum, the so-called Kapitze-Dirac effect, even with fast electrons with an extreme ratio of the de Broglie wavelength to the period of the optical standing wave of $1.73 \times 10^{-5}$.
 The CBED configuration can serve as a coherent beam splitter for electrons in electron microscopes, where it can generate several coherent beamlets in the focal plane of the electron beam.
-The coherent superposition can be used, for example, for sensitive interferometric experiments performed on the nanoscale.
+The coherent superposition can be used, for example, for sensitive interferometric experiments performed on the nanoscale (see \cite{SM} for details).
 When we assume that the quantum mechanical phase acquired by one of these beamlets changes due to the local interaction with the sample, the interference in the far-field will lead to spatial distortions or change of the intensity of the electron beam distribution, which can be detected by a position-resolving detector.
-Moreover, the coherent interaction regime demonstrated here allows us to control the populations of individual photon sidebands by adjusting the coupling constant via control of the optical standing wave intensity.
-This type of control enables the opening and closing of channels, which can be utilized in multibeam interferometric measurements.
+Alternatively, the coherent beam splitting using Kapitza-Dirac effect may find application in ultrafast implementation of interaction free imaging \cite{Turner_2021}.
+The coherent interaction regime demonstrated here allows us to control the populations of individual photon sidebands by adjusting the coupling constant via control of the optical standing wave intensity.
+This type of control enables the opening and closing of channels, which can be utilized in multibeam quantum control schemes \cite{DiGiulio_2025}.